 I’ve always been drawn to lines.
 I understood why my art professors hounded me to explore shape and texture instead of focusing on lines, but I was obsessed with them.
 Especially curvy lines.
 Circles and spirals.
 Lines inspired by the natural world and lines that intersected and created patterns.
 I now know what to do with those lines: illustrate books for coloring enthusiasts to work their own magic.

-I then started designing home goods and accessories (like notebooks, journals, coffee mugs, pillows, throws and tote bags) based on my illustrations as well as my acrylic paintings in September.
+In addition to creating art for coloring, when I have time I design home goods and accessories (like notebooks, journals, coffee mugs, pillows, throws and tote bags) based on my illustrations as well as my acrylic paintings.
 They can be found in my Threadless Artist Shop and my Society6 Shop.
-My most recent project (January of 2018) is the development of a “Color Your Own” line of tote bags and spiral notebooks.
+I also started developing a “Color Your Own” line of tote bags and spiral notebooks.
 The bags can be painted or colored with ink, while colored pencils or markers can be used to color the notebooks.